Health financing and governance

 I started at KEMRI managing oncology data.
 It taught me something that no methods course quite captures: data quality is a moral act.
 Every row is a person waiting for a diagnosis.
 That sense of responsibility has traveled with me into every job since.

-Over eight years I have worked across the full research lifecycle — designing digital survey tools for communities without internet, building the SQL databases that receive the data, leading field teams of 50+ across three countries, and delivering the reports and dashboards that move funders and governments.
-I currently work with Georgetown University gui2de on health financial diaries and impact evaluations.
+Over eight years I have worked across the full research lifecycle — designing digital survey tools for communities without internet, building the databases that receive the data, running high-frequency quality systems, leading field teams across three countries, and delivering reports and apps that programme teams can actually use.
+I currently work with Georgetown University gui2de on health financial diaries (300 households over one year: HFCs, automation, live field apps) and on the Re:BUiLD cash-plus targeting Shiny application for IRC partners.
 I am also a part-time lecturer in Biostatistics at JOOUST and a candidate for an MSc in Biostatistics and Epidemiology.

 What makes me useful is that I can operate at both ends.
 I can sit with a community health worker and explain why data completeness matters.
-Then walk into a boardroom and present the findings.
-That translation — between the field and the funder — is where I work best.
+Then walk into a boardroom — or ship a caseworker tool — so findings and models become decisions.
+That translation — between the field and the institution — is where I work best.

 Outside of data: I keep goats and tend a kitchen garden in Homa Bay.
 There is something honest about agriculture — it keeps development work grounded in reality.
 I also love football, running, and long conversations over tea that go further than they were supposed to.